thomas051083/psd-psw/_pswlf-2020/1f-occ5.md

       <b>Hacking your innovation mindset! </b><b><font color="crimson">[NEW]</font></b>
       <br>26 October 2020, 3.00pm - 4.30pm | Platform: Zoom
       <br>
       <br>Learn about skills that public service officers should equip themselves with to thrive and prepare for the future workplace, with a focus on design thinking, empathy, creativity and navigating with ambiguity.
-Find out about practical lessons and mindsets gleaned from Design Singapore Council's School of X's experience in a health, social and design challenge co-organised with the MOH Office for Healthcare Transformation, National Council of Social Services and NUS-ISS Smart Health Leadership Centre to co-create solutions to some of the biggest challenges amplified by COVID-19.
+Find out about practical lessons and mindsets gleaned from DesignSingapore Council's School of X's experience in a health, social and design challenge co-organised with the MOH Office for Healthcare Transformation, National Council of Social Services and NUS-ISS Smart Health Leadership Centre to co-create solutions to some of the biggest challenges amplified by COVID-19.
       <br>
       <br>Learning Outcomes:
       <br>• Discuss the need for public service officers and agencies to respond to ever changing sentiments of our citizens